 All our courses are co-written and co-facilitated by two Recovery & Wellbeing Educators.
-One is a person with a lived experience of mental health and/or drug and alcohol concerns.
+One is a person with a lived experience of mental distress concerns.
 The other a health care worker, clinician or professional with suitable training and experience.